 There are two types of resistance determination studies; Comparative and Bioburden Resistance.
 The primary purpose is to develop appropriate process challenge devices (PCDs) to monitor routine and validation sterilization cycles of a product or group of products.
-Typically, both comparative and bioburden resistance tests are required for development of PCDs.
+Typically, a comparative and bioburden resistance test are required for development of PCDs.
 When these two types of studies are performed together, it is a relative resistance study.
-Resistance studies can also be performed to confirm the appropriateness of already validated PCDs when adopting a new or modified product into and existing sterilization cycle.
+Resistance studies can also be performed to confirm the appropriateness of already validated PCDs when adopting a new or modified product into an existing sterilization cycle.

 The comparative resistance testing is primarily used to determine the most difficult to sterilize location of a product.
 It also determines an appropriate process challenge device (PCD) to be used for validation and routine cycle monitoring so product is not needed for microbiological monitoring.
 A comparative resistance test is also used to determine an appropriate sterilization cycle thanks to its ability to show lethality in the most difficult to sterilize locations.
 It compares the resistance of different types of BIs to determine an internal and external BI.
 Additionally, it is used to adopt newly developed product or devices that have undergone changes into a current cycle.

 The bioburden resistance test categorizes the resistance of the natural occurring bioburden on the devices that have undergone all the manufacturing steps up to but not including sterilization.
 This test also compares the resistance of the bioburden to the already categorized PCD.